There is one question that sellers ask more than any other: “why are my eBay sales down?”

 3. eBay’s traffic dropped

-When you sell on eBay you rely on customers going there to search for products, and part of that comes from eBay pages appearing prominently in Google’s search results.
-So, when eBay itself has a slow month, or has a problem with its own search ranking, your sales are going to suffer.
+When you sell on eBay you rely on customers going there to search for products.
+Part of that comes from eBay pages appearing prominently in Google’s search results.
+So, when eBay itself has a slow month, or has a problem with its own search ranking, your sales may suffer.

 The knock-on effect for sellers was that only 20% of eBay’s previously high-volume search terms were bringing traffic to the site, so sellers were competing for fewer buyers and sales.
 They were more reliant on their own marketing efforts to generate traffic, and if they were multi-channel sellers, on their income from other marketplaces.